jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 <img src="/assets/dl_intro/delta.png" style="border:none;width:50%">
 </div>

-Here is the code listing:
+Here is the code listing using the same set of equations and network layoyt:
 ```python
 import numpy as np
 import matplotlib.pyplot as plt